 Just like speakers, audiences have reasons for attending a presentation.
 Sometimes these reasons are straightforward; for example, the members of a sales force will attend a sales meeting to learn about the company's new products and how to sell them and so increase their commissions.
 Not all audience purposes are as clear, though.
 If the sales meeting is being held in Miami or Hawaii, some attendees could be most interested in the idea of an expense-paid vacation.
 Many attendees might assume that all the information presented at the meeting will also be provided in written form and will not listen carefully to the presentation.
 This doesn't mean that you should give up when you face an audience with ulterior motives.
 Rather, it means you need to find creative ways to achieve both the audience's goal and yours.
 If the computer service representatives you're addressing are hostile to the new computer system, they may attend the training session only because they're required to do so.
-You will need to convince them that the system has advantages for them, such as saving them time and making their job easier, before they'll listen to your instructions on how to operate the system.
+Before they'll listen to your instructions on how to operate the system, you will need to convince them that the system has advantages for them, such as saving them time and making their job easier.
 If you don't do this, they may eventually make errors and blame them on the system.
 Sometimes you can develop an approach that satisfies all your listeners.
 Like those teachers who reach the greatest number of students, you can learn to be entertaining and informative at the same time.
 But you can't please everyone all the time.
 If some of your listeners want to hear about the new product line and some want to hear, in detail, why last year's line failed, you will probably have to make a choice.
 At such times, your decision should be based on who you are most concerned about reaching.

 - What does the audience know?